GSA-TTS/handbook/pages/training-and-development/working-groups-and-guilds-101.md

 Do say:

 > This Friday, the Accessibility Guild welcomes Jane Doe, who will present how
-> research frameworks can help implement Inclusive Design in our digital
+> research frameworks can help implement universal design principles in our digital
 > projects...

 Don't say:

 > This Friday, the Accessibility Guild welcomes Jane Doe, author of my favorite
-> book _ABCD Framework for Inclusive Design_.
+> book _ABCD Framework for universal design_.
 Everyone should read it!

 We also avoid giving an unfair advantage to someone involved in a bid in progress with GSA.
 To avoid any ethical or legal conflict, please check with the